milenmk/simple-password-manager/README.md

 ### On the server

 * Create vhost file for your installation and restart apache server
-* The Directory in the vhost file must point to the script's `web` folder *
+* The Directory in the vhost file must point to the script's `public` folder *
 * <b>`docs` folder contains sensitive information and MUST NOT be accessible from browser, but only locally</b>
 *